-The assessment will be conducted face to face and take approximately 1.5-2 hours and is likely to include;
+The assessment will be conducted either in a face to face setting or remotely and will take approximately 1.5-2 hours and is likely to include;

 - An ability test – this is not about a “pass” or “fail”.
 Your performance on a range of items will allow the psychologist to consider your strengths and weaknesses which may highlight better ways of studying and learning for you.